 Here’s a before-and-after example of normalizing a piece of audio.
 The top graphic is as recorded, and the bottom graphic is after normalizing the audio to full 100% digital volume.
 To hear the difference, click on the links below the graphic.

 Two things you’ll notice: the normalized version is louder, and the room noise is more noticeable.
 That’s because normalizing increases all audio evenly, by the same percentage.
 This means that your words will be louder, but depending upon the amount of room noise in your space, that noise may be louder as well.

 You’ll find the Normalize… command under the Effect menu in Audacity.
 To use it, highlight the entire audition, then go to the Effect menu, and choose Normalize….
 You’ll be presented with a screen that lets you choose the level of normalization, where 0.0 is the loudest, and for every full dB you choose to go down, you lower the loudness by about 8%.
-Audacity is usually set at -2.0 dB, and you can leave it there (recommended) or change that to -1.0 or 0.0.
-Leave the other checkbox (zero crossover error correction) checked.
+Audacity is usually set at -3.0 dB, and you can leave it there (recommended) or change that to -1.0 or 0.0.
+Leave the other two checkboxes (zero crossover error correction and independent stereo normalization) checked.
 Click OK.
 You’ll see your waveform increase in height.
 You’ve now normalized the audio, and you can continue on with exporting your work.

 Do this with every audition you perform, if needed.
 It really does act like a simple volume control, and adds to the power and presence of your auditions.